Fort Lauderdale Slip and Fall Lawyers

 - Searching for unknown hazards.
 When visitors are “invitees,” such as customers at a store, property owners must also reasonably search for and repair unknown hazards.
 For example, a property owner should schedule regular maintenance on plumbing systems to prevent leaks and wet floors in bathrooms.

 - Warn of existing property hazards.
 Some areas are inherently dangerous, such as pool decks.
 Property owners should post warning signs such as “Caution: Slippery When Wet,” or “Wet Floors” as necessary to notify guests of a known or foreseeable property hazard.
 Otherwise, property visitors would have no way of reasonably seeing or predicting the hazard.

 To find a property owner guilty of negligence in a slip and fall case, the courts must rule a “reasonable and prudent” person would have done something different in the same circumstances.
 For example, say the plaintiff suffered injuries because of a freshly waxed floor at a shopping mall.
 In this case, the plaintiff would need to prove the property owner’s negligence, such as failing to post a warning sign.
 The courts must rule that the property owner should have done something to prevent the harm.

 At the Law Offices of Chalik & Chalik, we’ve handled hundreds of premises liability claims throughout Florida.
 We’ve won million-dollar settlements for our past clients with rigorous legal representation in and out of the courtroom.
-Our team wants to help you fight for justice against a negligent property owner or other party that caused your slip and fall.
+Our team of Fort Lauderdale personal injury lawyers wants to help you fight for justice against a negligent property owner or other party that caused your slip and fall.
 You could recover for your medical bills, pain and suffering, missed time at work, and other fall-related damages with help from a legal settlement or win.
 Call our office today for a free, no obligation consultation.